The World of Peacock Bass

 she's been busy fishing and catching world records in many other places."
 In the last two years she has set 35 IGFA World Records with ten different

-points out.
-"These light lines require extreme patience and, as you might imagine, Amazon fishing conditions are not very conducive to this level of
+out.
+"These light lines require extreme patience and, as you might imagine, Amazon fishing conditions are not very conducive to this level of finesse.
+Her first

-finesse.
-Her first few days of fishing in the Amazon in January were a challenge, but Vicki found solutions.
-Eventually the redtail catfish and Sorubim (both pictured)
+few days of fishing in the Amazon in January were a challenge, but Vicki found solutions.
+Eventually the redtail catfish and Sorubim (both pictured) were caught,

-additional exotic species records this month, according to Paul.
-Then, immediately afterward she will be on the
+species records this month, according to Paul.
+Then, immediately afterward she will be on the Blackwater Explorer

 New Colombia Outfitter Offers Floating Camps - Orinoco Angling is now offering Peacock Bass Trips with floating cabins on the Tomo River, according to owner and PBA supporting Member Alex Zapata.
 The